Buying property in Nicaragua?

 Are vacancies dropping in the best areas of Nicaragua as of 2026?

-As of early 2026, vacancy rates in Nicaragua's best-performing rental areas like Santo Domingo, Las Colinas, Villa Fontana in Managua, and Granada's historic center near Calle La Calzada appear to be low and stable, though no official vacancy series is published.
+As of early 2026, vacancy rates in Nicaragua's best rental areas, namely Santo Domingo, Las Colinas, and Villa Fontana in Managua and the historic center near Calle La Calzada in Granada, are estimated at around 3% to 5%, which is below the roughly 6% citywide average in Managua and trending flat to slightly lower.

 By the way, we've written a blog article detailing what are the current rent levels in Nicaragua.